Geometric inequalities and rigidity theorems on equatorial spheres: Examples

 \section{Examples}

-In this section, we shall present two examples to demonstrate that the boundary conditions in Theorem~\ref{th:rigidityS} and Theorem~\ref{th:rigidityE} are indispensable.
-Thus, the results are optimal in this sense.
+In this section, we shall present two examples to demonstrate that the boundary conditions in Theorem~\ref{th:rigidityS} and Theorem~\ref{th:rigidityE} are necessary.

-Let us first consider Theorem~\ref{th:rigidityE}, where $\p M$ is assumed to be \emph{planar} (see Definition~\ref{de:planar}).
-In particular, by \eqref{it:inside} in Definition~\ref{de:planar} we require that $M$ is tangent to $\p M$ from the bounded region enclosed by $\p M$.
-This is necessary, for, in the following example, $M$ has nonnegative scalar curvature but is tangent to its boundary $\p M$ from the region outside of $\p M$. \begin{ex} Consider the surface in Euclidean space $(\mathbb{R}^3, g_0)$:
+Let us first consider the boundary conditions in Theorem~\ref{th:rigidityE}.
+In particular, if $\partial M$ is bounded, the assumption says that $M$ is tangent to the hyperplane at $\p M$ from the region \emph{enclosed} by $\p M$.
+This condition is necessary, as shown in the following example that $M$ has nonnegative scalar curvature but is tangent to $\p M$ from the region \emph{outside} of $\p M$. \begin{ex} Consider the surface in Euclidean space $(\mathbb{R}^3, g_0)$:

 where

 Clearly, the surface $M$ is obtained by rotating the curve $f(z)$ about the $z$-axis.
 Note that $M$ has nonnegative Gauss curvature, because $f(z)$ is concave.
 Furthermore, $M$ is smooth with boundary